 One of the main reasons turkeys get dry is because they have muscle fibers called myosin that constrict and force juice out of the meat before the meat is at a safe temperature to eat.
 I brine turkeys to relax and dissolve these fibers so they don’t constrict, leaving all that moisture in the bird.

 In short, you have two processes happening.
 The first is the physical process of osmosis which moves salt from outside the turkey to inside the turkey.
 The next is the chemical process of salt acting on the muscle fibers and proteins which denatures them and preventing constriction during cooking.

-Our Approach to Dry Brined Roasted Turkey
+My Approach to Dry Brined Roasted Turkey

 Developing Flavors in Your Brine

-Ratio wise, we did 1 tablespoon of salt per 5 pounds of turkey.
+Ratio wise, I did 1 tablespoon of salt per 5 pounds of turkey.
 I do not recommend adding anything that isn’t water soluble (no spices or herbs since they really just sit on top and absorb moisture which you do not want).

 For dry brining and roasting your turkey you need the following tools: